janrau9/janrau9/README.md

-# 👋 Hello, I'm Jan Rau Beray
+# 👋 Hello, I'm Janrau Beray

 Welcome to my GitHub!
 I'm a **Software Developer** with a background in **C**, **C++**, **JavaScript**, and **React**.
 I thrive on building efficient, robust solutions and am open to opportunities that help me grow professionally.